by Andrea M. Darcy

-The British public is hardly known for its restraint when it comes to alcohol – statistics show 9 out of 10 people in the UK are drinkers.
+The British public is hardly known for its restraint when it comes to alcohol.

 Alcohol and depression – chicken or egg?

 The relationship between drinking and depression is less about determining which causes the other.
 And more about an intertwined relationship that becomes a vicious cycle.

 For example, we can convince ourselves that alcohol makes us feel good.
 We drink to relax after a hard day.
 So we see alcohol as stopping any depression.

 But even a casual drinking habit leads to lighter sleep, fatigue, irritability, and a lowered performance at work.
 And the more we make mistakes or snap at those we love, the more we feel we have had a bad day.
 The more we drink, and on the cycle goes.
 Over time, we develop bigger problems in life that mean we feel worse.

 A study by the University of Vermont found that alcohol use “significantly predicted decreased happiness the next day” for both men and women in the study, with a slightly higher risk of sadness in women than men.

 Yes.
 Alcohol gives you a quick up, but it’s actually classified as a depressant.
 For example, alcohol increases the amount of a neurotransmitter called GABA.
 This has the role of slowing your energy down, ‘depressing’ your brain.
 It is the very neurotransmitter things like Valium work to increase.
 And we can all agree Valium is no upper.

 If alcohol is a depressant why do I feel happy?

 Alcohol does up your amount of dopamine, a chemical connected to your brain’s ‘reward’ patterns.
 So alcohol makes you feel that you are suddenly happy.
 Of course, to maintain that sensation, just like any pleasurable activity that releases dopamine (a good holiday, being around someone exciting) you are driven to keep drinking.